serai-dex/serai/docs/processor/Multisig Rotation.md

-   Once all the 6 hour period has expired, no `Eventuality`s remain, and all outputs are forwarded, the multisig publishes a final `Batch` of the first block which met these conditions, regardless of if it would've otherwise had a `Batch`.
+   Once all the 6 hour period has expired, no `Eventuality`s remain, and all outputs are forwarded, the multisig publishes a final `Batch` of the first block, plus `CONFIRMATIONS`, which met these conditions, regardless of if it would've otherwise had a `Batch`.
 Then, it reports to Substrate has closed.
    No further actions by it, nor its validators, are expected (unless those validators remain present in the new multisig).

 7) The new multisig confirms all transactions from all prior multisigs were made as expected, including the reported `Batch`s.